-Johnson’s Little List of Library and Technology Laws, np last updated February 2012.
+Johnson’s Little List of Library and Technology Laws last updated January 2013.

 As far as I can tell, cynicism, pessimism, or hypocrisy have never served any teacher or student well.
 But a little clear-eyed honesty well-stated certainly can.
 Harry Truman said it best: “I don’t give them hell; I just tell them the truth and they think it’s hell.”